caroso1222/notyf/README.md

-className | `string` | Custom class name to be set in the icon element tagName | `string` | HTML5 tag used to render the icon text | `string` | Inner text rendered within the icon (useful when using [ligature icons](https://css-tricks.com/ligature-icons/))
+className | `string` | Custom class name to be set in the icon element tagName | `string` | HTML5 tag used to render the icon text | `string` | Inner text rendered within the icon (useful when using [ligature icons](https://css-tricks.com/ligature-icons/)) color | `string` | Icon color.
+It must be a valid CSS color value.
+Defaults to background color.

 ## Examples